-Note: Using this option can result in a loss of output file resolution.
+Note: This option can result in a loss of output file resolution.

-- Amplitude only Specifies the output file include amplitude data for each sample, but not sample time information. - Time and Amplitude Specifies the output file include both time and amplitude data for each sample. - With Header Specifies to include a header with scaling information.
+- Amplitude only Specifies the output file include amplitude data for each sample, but not sample time information. - Time and Amplitude Specifies the output file include both time and amplitude data for each sample. - With Header Available with the Vector Signal Analysis option, this includes a header with scaling information.
+This stores the waveform in VSA recall format for later use.